wp-plugins/meeting-scheduler-by-vcita/readme.txt

 Each user will get an email to confirm his email address and upload an image to complete his profile.<br>

 <br>
-For other FAQ about vCita web-service please refer to <a href="http://www.vcita.com/about/faq?invite=wp-v-schd">vCita FAQ</a>
+Have More questions?
+Need assistance? <a href="http://support.vcita.com/home">Visit our Support forum and FAQ</a>
 <br>

 = What are vCita Terms and Conditions? =